The Ireland-based Filipino runner talks about his biggest challenge

 By Eloisa Lopez

-2010 seems like a lifetime ago as Rolando Espina looks back on what he has accomplished since.
-Six years ago, Rolando was diagnosed with hypertension and high cholesterol, in addition to a left-knee surgery he had to undergo for a basketball injury.
+The year 2010 seems like a lifetime ago as Rolando Espina looks back on what he has accomplished since.
+Six years ago, Espina was diagnosed with hypertension and high cholesterol in addition to a left-knee surgery he had to undergo for a basketball injury.

 Sick and overweight, an Irish friend encouraged him to pull himself together from his unhealthy disposition.
 Running was his friend’s advice, and so run he did.

-Now at 42, his legs have ran 93 marathons and ultramarathons so far, including 10 marathons in 10 days (winning 3rd overall), five ultramarathons in five days, and five full-distance triathlon races.
-His next feat, a race of interminable suffering and overcoming, is the 246-km Spartathlon in Greece—and Rolando is the first and only Filipino to beat.
+Now at 42, his legs have ran 93 marathons and ultramarathons so far, including 10 marathons in 10 days (winning third overall), five ultramarathons in five days, and five full-distance triathlon races.
+His next feat, a race of interminable suffering and overcoming, is the 246-kilometer Spartathlon in Greece—and Espina is the first and only Filipino to beat it.

 One of the most grueling ultramarathons in the world, the Spartathlon is respected for its difficulty and the history it carries.

 The improbability of it inspired British air force officer and long distance-runner John Froden in 1983, who took the challenge himself along with a couple of officers to see if the feat could really be done.
-A year after, the Spartathlon race was brought to fruition, and the rest is history.
+A year after, the Spartathlon race was brought to fruition.

-There are several ways to qualify for the 246-km race, and none of them are easy.
-You could either finish a 100-km race in under 10 hours, 120 kms in 12 hours, or 180 kms in 22 to 24 hours.
+There are several ways to qualify for the 246-kilometer race.
+You could either finish a 100-kilometer race in under 10 hours, 120 kilometers in 12 hours, or 180 kilometers in 22 to 24 hours.

-In June 2015, Rolando got the golden ticket to Athens after finishing the Portumna 100-kilometer forest ultramarathon in Ireland with 9:42 on the clock.
+In June 2015, Espina got the golden ticket to Athens after finishing the Portumna 100-kilometer forest ultramarathon in Ireland in 9:42.

-“I will have to defer from entering full Ironman events for the meantime to concentrate [on] the Spartathlon race in September,” Rolando said.
-He plans to run a marathon or two every month, and some 100-km ultra events in some months.
+“I will have to defer from entering Ironman events in the meantime to concentrate [on] the Spartathlon race in September,” he says.
+He plans to run a marathon or two every month, and some 100-kilometer ultra events in some months.

-While the look of it seems brutal, Rolando’s training is in fact far from what the other runners have planned.
+While it seems brutal, Espina’s training is in fact far from what the other runners have planned.

-Having a full time job as a nurse in Ireland, his graveyard shift on alternate weeks has kept him from being committed solely to the race.
+Having a full-time job as a nurse in Ireland, his graveyard shift on alternate weeks has kept him from being committed solely to the race.
 His hours in training are almost never planned, and the idea of a “specific training week” even seems unfamiliar.
-Instead, he cycles to work on most days, and runs the 16.5-km road to home when he can.
-“It’s more like if I have time, I’ll go for a run or something,” Rolando said.
+Instead, he cycles to work on most days, and runs the 16.5-kilometer road to home when he can.
+“It’s more like if I have time, I’ll go for a run or something,” he says.
 “But nothing more permanent than that.”

-Being a dad to three kids and two dogs, Rolando has to keep his time managed for everything to be cared for.
+Being a dad to three kids and two dogs, Espina has to keep his time managed for everything to be cared for.

-“It really helps to have a very understanding wife and supportive children as running could be a selfish thing sometimes,” he said.
-For a family that lives abroad without helpers, a time for running must be limited—even more a time for 24-hour (or more) races.
+“It really helps to have a very understanding wife and supportive children as running could be a selfish thing sometimes,” he says.
+For a family that lives abroad without helpers, time for running must be limited—even more, time for 24-hour (or more) races.

-Food being his motivation in running, Rolando admits that he doesn’t have a strict diet plan.
+Food being his motivation in running, Espina admits that he doesn’t have a strict diet plan.
 With the Spartathlon coming however, he has decided to cut down his alcohol and junk food intake.

-“For me, I always wear my ‘mother and son’ necklace, and I always think of my Nanay to give me the strength and will power to get through [the race],” Rolando added.
+“For me, I always wear my ‘mother and son’ necklace, and I always think of my Nanay to give me the strength and willpower to get through [the race],” Espina adds.
 “You just have to man up!”

-“Just never make baby excuses, and never be afraid to explore,” he added.
+“Just never make baby excuses, and never be afraid to explore,” he adds.